jentery/506v3/index.md

 How are player stories entwined with voyeurism, co-presence, and commiseration?
 How do they engage and experiment with designed identities?
 With the values at play in a game's default settings and their assumptions about gender?

 *During our seventh meeting*, we'll discuss these two texts (75 minutes) and start chatting about your player story methodologies (15 minutes).
-A visiting speaker will join us (45 minutes), and you'll also have an opportunity to share some of your responses to Prompt 4 (10 minutes), if you wish.
+A visiting speaker (see below) will join us for 45 minutes, and you'll also have an opportunity to share some of your responses to Prompt 4 (10 minutes), if you wish.
 We'll conclude by reviewing Prompt 5 (5 minutes).

-Visiting speaker: TBD
+Visiting speaker: [Whitney "Strix" Beltrán](https://en.wikipedia.org/wiki/Whitney_%22Strix%22_Beltr%C3%A1n) (Project Narrative Director at Hidden Path Entertainment) will join us via Zoom.

 Further reading (not required or expected; just more context if you'd like it):
 * Ashley M. L. Brown's "Videogames and Sex" (9 pages; from *The Routledge Companion to Media, Sex and Sexuality* 2017, edited by Clarissa Smith, Feona Attwood, and Brian McNair),